Key Concepts Simplified

 5. Computer Programming Languages

-- Machine Language: The most basic language, directly executed by the CPU.
+- Programming languages are categorized into:- Low-Level Languages:- Machine Language: The most basic language, directly executed by the CPU.

 - Assembly Language: Simplifies machine language instructions with human-readable names.